danthedeckie/Marlinespike/README.md

 Basics are working, most of our next generation site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.

+## Requirements:

+- Python, reasonably recent 2.6/2.7 should be fine.
+I'm working here with 2.7.3
+- pystache (for templating)
+- markdown2 (for markdown files)
+- lessc (if you want to use the less to css plugin)
+- yuic (if you want to use the javascript/css minifier plugin)

 ## Contact:

 Either danthedeckie on github, or www.omnivision.om.org